SmartBoy84/Digifile/README.md

 Can take a very long time - ~10 sec per 15 pages

 After it finishes, run `build_heirarchy.mjs {download_dir}` to re-built the file heirarchy!

+Pressing the `pause` button generates a list of all the currently indexed files.
+I've also provided a small `generate_progress.mjs` helper utility to construct this progress file in case the process was stopped some otherway.
+Supply `progress.txt` when scraping to continue from where the scraper left off